-The Enrollment Management Association (EMA) is carefully monitoring national and international advisories from the Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO) regarding the COVID-19 pandemic.
+The Enrollment Management Association (EMA) is carefully monitoring conditions related to the COVID-19 pandemic.
 In light of this rapidly evolving situation and recognizing the presence of this virus across our communities, we have taken proactive measures to ensure the safety of our students, test center administrators and proctors, members, and employees.

 Update Regarding the Vietnam International Admission Symposium